mjbots/moteus/docs/reference.md

 If either:

-a. the position is commanded as the special value (NaN or maximal negative), or
+a. the position is commanded as the special value (NaN or maximally negative), or
 b. the kp term is zero either through configuration or the "kp scale"

-Then it is safe for the controller to "wrap around" from the maximal possible position to the maximal negative position and vice versa.
+Then it is safe for the controller to "wrap around" from the maximal possible position to the maximally negative position and vice versa.
 This is useful in velocity control applications.

 The commanded position is internally treated as a 32 bit floating